Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Water once established: Monthly.

-Mulch: Cover roots in fall in regions with winter freezes.
+Mulch: Cover roots with organic mulch in fall where winter freezes occur.

-Prune: After the last freeze, remove dead branches, and trim to shape.
-It flowers on new growth.
+Prune: After the last freeze, remove dead branches and trim to shape.
+This plant flowers on new growth.

 Litter: Low.

-Propagation: It is propagated by cuttings because seedlings take years to bloom.
+Propagation: Lantana montevidensis is propagated by cuttings because seedlings take years to bloom.

-Uses: Ornamental, ground cover, erosion control, xeric garden.
+Uses: Ornamental, ground cover, erosion control, low water (xeriscape) garden.

 Comments